SrilalS/Payhere-Flutter-Plugin/README.md

 Payhere Android SDK Dependencies are automatically handled by this plugin. 😜.

+**Your Apps Package Name (the applicationId from android/app/build.gradle) Must be Added to Payhere Account Prior**

 But, in your `AndroidManifest.xml`, under `application`, add this `tools:replace="android:label"`.  also, in the top section add `xmlns:tools="http://schemas.android.com/tools"`

 Example: